 Here are the top nationally available 1-year CD rates.
 Compare these offers then calculate how much interest you would earn when your CD matures.

-The best 1-year CD rates pay more than four times the national average of 0.45 percent APY, according to Bankrate’s most recent national survey of banks and thrifts.
+The best 1-year CD rates pay almost four times the national average of 0.59 percent APY, according to Bankrate’s most recent national survey of banks and thrifts.

 Finding the best 1-year CD rates